Kurczaczki69/transport-clicker-recode/README.md

 ```
 6. `npm run build`
 7. Use the live server vs code extension or something similar thats in your ide (later i will just add the npm dev server thingy cause i dont know how to do it now)
+8. You can run `npm run watch` so that your project will build on every file change
-8. And then you have the project ready for contributing!
+9. And then you have the project ready for contributing!

 After contributing make a pr and i will most likely accept it if there arent any issues